 That’s just how the project is designed to work.
 It keeps community cats out of the shelter while preventing more kittens from being born.
 It’s no small task, which is why it takes not only Best Friends staff, but several local groups to get the work done, all in order to save more cats like Mia.

 Working together for stray cats

 The Columbus Community Cats Project partners with local groups Paws Humane, Animal Ark Rescue, and Purr & Paws.
 The organizations all work together to make sure community cats entering ACCC get spayed or neutered, vaccinated and returned to the neighborhoods they came from.
+This is called trap-neuter-return (TNR).
 Everyone involved plays a role in making it happen.

 ACCC field officers alert Best Friends community cat coordinator Courtney Pierce whenever a new cat is picked up or dropped off at the shelter.
 Cats determined to fit into the program (like Mia) go next door to Paws Humane to be spayed or neutered and Courtney picks them up in the afternoon.
 Then they are returned by a staff person or volunteer to their original neighborhood.

 Drale Short, manager of Columbus ACCC, says, “It truly warms my heart to see my community coming together to help cats.
 They see where we have grown in regards to animal welfare and now understand that we are only here to assist them, not hurt them or the animals.”

 Mia is just one of more than 1,170 cats to be helped by the project since it began last August, and everyone is excited about it, from the mayor to citizens who care for just one cat.
 Mayor Teresa Tomlinson says, “The program has helped lower our euthanasia rate and that's a lot of sweet lives saved.”